 Upon exercise of the Options, Orex and Canasil will enter into a joint venture with respect to the development of the Project based on their respective interests in the Project.
 If Orex exercises the Second Option, Orex's interest in the joint venture will be increased to 65%.

-On October 15, 2015, the Company initiated a surface exploration program on the Sandra Escobar Project and issued a Request for Proposals (RFP) to selected diamond drilling service providers.
+On October 15, 2015, the Company initiated a surface exploration program on the Sandra Escobar Project the results of which were announced in a news release dated November 9, 2015.